Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: System Modeling and Problem Statement

 \subsubsection{Load and Generator Models}

 Fig.~\ref{fig:indi_gl} shows a zoomed-in image of one part of the circuit.
-Suppose the circuit has the $k$-th generator, $p$-th power line, and $j$-th load.
-Let $i_{to}(t)$ and $i_{td}(t)$ represent the current flowing into and out of the circuit.
+The lines are represented using a $\pi$-equivalent model~ \cite{7798761} with a series line resistance and line inductance connected with shunt capacitors at both ends,\footnote{Note that the line resistance, inductance, capacitance are evenly distributed for an ideal power line.
+The $\pi$-equivalent model is a simplified power line model commonly used for DC network stability analysis~\cite{karlsson2003dc,beerten2013modeling,dorfler2018electrical}.} and each DC bus has a DC bus capacitor and a shunt resistor.
+The shunt capacitors are in parallel with the DC bus capacitor.
+For simplicity, we use one composite shunt capacitor to model their joint effects. {Suppose the circuit has the $k$-th generator, $p$-th power line, and $j$-th load.
+Let $i_{o}(t)$ and $i_{d}(t)$ represent the current flowing into and out of the circuit}, and let $i_{\mathrm{c}p}$ represent the current flow in power line $p$.